How Can Accessible Pedestrian Signals Become Responsive to COVID-19?

 It is important to mention that the biggest causes of blindness are old age, diabetes or other health conditions that make people at higher risk for severe illness from COVID-19.

-COVID-19 responsive solutions for accessible pedestrian signals
+COVID-19 responsive solutions with contactless accessible pedestrian signals

 As you can see, coronavirus poses serious threats to people who live with a visual impairment.
 If you work for a public road authority, you will certainly be interested in technologies that allow you to activate accessible pedestrian signals (APS) touchless from a distance, without potentially spreading infections like COVID-19: